 Your admission decision letter and financial aid notification (if applicable) will be posted to your Loras application portal (Also referred to as the “applicant status page”).
 We post decisions no later than April 1 for regular decision applicants.
 All applicants will be able to see their decision letters and financial aid offers, if applicable, in the application portal exclusively; they will not receive letters via postal mail.

 Does Loras offer full scholarships?

 No, Loras does NOT provide full scholarships for any student, foreign or domestic.
-On average, undergraduate (bachelor’s degree) international students enrolled at Loras College will receive between $18,000-$20,500 to put toward their bills annually.
+On average, undergraduate (bachelor’s degree) international students enrolled at Loras College can expect to pay $18,000-$20,000 annually.
 Loras does not offer scholarships or financial aid to graduate (master’s degree) students.